teambtcmap/btcmap.org/README.md

 You can adjust the `width` and `height` attributes to fit your page.

-If you would like the map the initialize on a specific location there are a couple more steps to complete.
+### If you would like the map the initialize on a specific location there are a couple more steps to complete

 1. Visit [btcmap.org/map](https://btcmap.org/map) and zoom the map to your desired location
 2. Click anywhere on the map and open up the `console` in `DevTools` for your browser